 Smoking, Alcohol and Drugs

-KEOL has a zero tolerance policy for drugs and alcohol in the station, which includes the porch.
+KEOL has a zero tolerance policy for drugs and alcohol in the station.
 Oregon law prohibits smoking within ten feet of the building.
 No one is permitted to smoke or use any tobacco products inside KEOL.
 (This includes chewing tobacco) Failure to comply may result in disciplinary action.

 DJs are not permitted in the station while under the influence of any alcoholic or illegal substance.
 This includes use of the production room and DJ lounge/listening area.
 DJs will be asked to leave and may face disciplinary action by KEOL and/or EOU

 Care of the Music Library

 KEOL has put in over 30 years building the music library.
 It is our pride and joy!
 Albums and CDs are filed in alphabetical order by group or artist’s name.
 DJs are responsible for re-filing anything they pull.
 Please take care when re-filing albums.
 A misplaced item is like a needle in a haystack.
 Something misfiled probably won’t be available next time anyone wants to play it.
 Anyone caught misfiling items will face disciplinary action.

 Music is not to leave the station without prior written consent by the Station Manager, faculty advisor, or Program Director.